EDUCATIONAL TOOL ONLY. Not legal or medical advice. Not affiliated with the VA.

 DC 6354 | 38 CFR § 3.317 |

 Gulf War Syndrome / Undiagnosed Illness is rated by the U.S. Department of Veterans Affairs under DC 6354 of 38 CFR § 3.317 across 3 severity tiers (40%+ -- Severe limitation or ankylosis / 20% -- Moderate limitation / 10% -- Mild limitation or painful motion).
 Service connection requires (1) a current diagnosis, (2) an in-service event, injury, or exposure, and (3) a medical nexus opinion linking the two under 38 C.F.R. § 3.303.
-This condition is frequently rated as secondary to Chronic Fatigue or Fibromyalgia under 38 C.F.R. § 3.310.
+This condition is frequently rated as secondary to Chronic Fatigue Syndrome or Fibromyalgia under 38 C.F.R. § 3.310.

 OVERVIEW